 Let's start by looking at the Magic Your Way Plus Quick Service Dining.
 In addition to all the "stuff" listed for the Magic Your Way packages, each guest over the age of 2 will receive:

 So what does Disney consider a "quick service meal"?
 Well – it includes an entrée (or combo meal, if that's offered at the restaurant where you're eating) and non-alcoholic beverage.
-If you're eating lunch or dinner, you also get a dessert.

-And what about the snack?
+And what about the snacks?
 Well – there's a whole bunch of different things that Disney considers snacks.
 Everything from a 20 ounce bottle of soda, to a piece of a fruit, to an ice cream bar.
 It's hard to say what a snack is, because snacks are really varied.
 A good place to look is the DISboards Restaurant Board.
 They have a running list of foods that have been confirmed as snacks on Disney dining plans.

 And the refillable mug?
 What's that?
 All resorts have a self-service soda fountain.
 Without a dining plan, you can pay for a 16-ounce, insulated mug.
 You can then have as many complimentary refills in that mug at your resort as you'd like.
 You can refill it with Coke products, tea, coffee and hot chocolate.
 The mugs cannot be used at the theme parks.